-Over the past twenty-nine years, Joliet Catholic Academy has seen many changes, including the completion of a state-of-the-art Computer Center and a 25-acre mega-sports complex (the "Fields of Dreams").
-We are very proud of our state championships in football, volleyball, baseball, and dance and numerous record breaking seasons from our athletic and academic teams, including soccer, tennis, track, golf, cross-country, math, scholastic bowl, etc. JCA reached a new level with the success of the first ever Capital Campaign "Directions of Excellence...Forging a New Frontier", bringing the Joliet and Will County community the reality of the Student Activity Center, plus several new classrooms, signifying a new chapter in the life of JCA.
+Over the past thirty-two years, Joliet Catholic Academy has seen many changes, including the completion of a state-of-the-art Computer Center and a 25-acre megasports complex (the "Fields of Dreams").
+We are very proud of our state championships in football, volleyball, baseball, wrestling, and dance and numerous record-breaking seasons from our athletic and academic teams, including soccer, tennis, track, golf, cross-country, math, scholastic bowl, etc. JCA reached a new level with the success of the first ever Capital Campaign "Directions of Excellence...
+Forging a New Frontier", bringing the Joliet and Will County community the reality of the Student Activity Center, plus several new classrooms, signifying a new chapter in the life of JCA.
 The latest Capital Campaign "Honoring our Past, Building our Future" has brought the iconic Victory Light back to campus as the center piece of Heritage Quad, a gathering place for students, family, and the entire JCA community.
-Last summer, thanks to the generous donation of LaVerne and Dorothy Brown, the JCA Chapel has been moved to the former library on campus.
-This beautiful renovation has paved the way for a renovation of JCA's current Technology Center and a transition of the old Chapel into a state-of-the-art Innovation Research Center as part of the upcoming "Onward Together" Strategic Plan.
-Construction is currently underway with an anticipated completion in the spring of 2020.
+In 2019, thanks to the generous donation of LaVerne and Dorothy Brown, the JCA Chapel has been moved to the former library on campus.
+This beautiful renovation has paved the way for a renovation of JCA's current Technology Center and a transition of the old Chapel into a state-of-the-art Innovation Research Center as part of the the "Onward Together" Strategic Plan.
+The Warning Family Innovation Research Center was made possible thanks to the largest single philanthropic donation in JCA's history.
 What has not changed, however, is Joliet Catholic Academy's commitment to its students and to academic excellence.
-Last year, 99% of JCA graduates went on to pursue higher education with \$18 million in scholarships, grants, and awards earned, equating to approximately \$75,000 per student.
+Last year, 98% of JCA graduates went on to pursue higher education with \$14 million in scholarships, grants, and awards earned.

-Since 1990, JCA has produced 5 National Merit Scholars, 7 National Merit Scholarship Winners, 12 National Merit Finalists, 13 National Merit Semi-Finalists, 68 National Merit Commended Students, 2 National Merit Hispanic Finalist, 2 National Merit Hispanic Recognition Scholars, 810 Illinois State Scholars, 21 AP Scholars with Distinction, 51 AP Scholars with Honors, and 87 AP Scholars.
+Since 1990, JCA has produced 7 National Merit Scholars, 7 National Merit Scholarship Winners, 13 National Merit Finalists, 15 National Merit Semi-Finalists, 70 National Merit Commended Students, 2 National Merit Hispanic Finalist, 2 National Merit Hispanic Recognition Scholars, 8 National Achievement Scholars, 897 Illinois State Scholars, 22 AP Scholars with Distinction, 52 AP Scholars with Honors, and 91 AP Scholars.
 The achievements of these students, coupled with a solid, value-centered education, are JCA's proudest accomplishments.